Instituto Cervantes: Free translator service

 The Automatic Translator Service of the Cervantes Institute, "Portal de las Tecnologías Lingüisticas en España", was launched by the Cervantes Institute on 10 January 2005.
 It is a free service of machine translation sponsored by Telefónica.
 Since its launch, demand has steadily increased monthly to 55%, and it has performed more than 582,000 free translations.
 The Cervantes Institute's purpose in creating this service was to facilitate the access of Spanish to those information technology contents developed in other languages, and so people who speak other languages can have access to contents that are only available in Spanish.
 This service permits translation of texts and text files, as well as web pages, from Spanish to Catalan, French, Galician, English or Portuguese and vice versa.
 The pairs of language percentages used are as follows: English–Spanish, 23.47% of the total; Spanish–Catalan, 21.12%; Spanish–English, 13.64%; Portuguese–Spanish, 12.63%; Spanish–Portuguese, 10.39%; Catalan–Spanish, 6.48%; Spanish–French, 6.24%, and French–Spanish, 6.03%.

 Publications

 Since 1998, the Instituto Cervantes has published the annual El español en el mundo highlighting the state of Spanish in the world, and current trends.
+This publication also includes the annual report Spanish: A Living Language, which quantitatively analyzes the situation of the Spanish language worldwide.
 The Instituto has also run the Internet-based Centro Virtual Cervantes since 1997.